EBike Settings

 So under braking and on flat landings, the fork works much better.

-The basic principles remain the same, it's all about getting the right pressures and the correct rebound and compression settings to ensure your suspension works to its optimum level.
+So there you have it, the basic principles remain the same, it's all about getting the right pressures and the correct rebound and compression settings to ensure your suspension works to its optimum level.

 For more detailed settings or to have your bikes suspension tuned specifically for you and your riding style drop us an email or book in with us and see what difference we can make to your ride.